Investors bet on further gloom for UK retailers - Markit data

 Investors have also positioned for negative updates from retailers yet to publish Christmas statements.

-Europe's No. 2 electricals retailer Dixons Retail DXNS.L, due to report on Thursday, has seen the proportion of its shares out on loan double in the past week, although the ratio remains at a relatively low 2 percent.
+Europe's No. 2 electricals retailer Dixons Retail, due to report on Thursday, has seen the proportion of its shares out on loan double in the past week, although the ratio remains at a relatively low 2 percent.

-Even online retailers Ocado (OCDO.L) and ASOS (ASOS.L), which could be placed to profit from bricks-and-mortar stores' misfortunes, saw increases in short interest levels, although these also remain at around 2 percent.
+Even online retailers Ocado and ASOS, which could be placed to profit from bricks-and-mortar stores' misfortunes, saw increases in short interest levels, although these also remain at around 2 percent.

 Shares in fashion retailer ASOS fell on Tuesday when the group said growth had slowed in two key markets, taking the shine off a big jump in Christmas sales.